qiz-li/lovelace-soft-ui/README.md

   <a href="https://github.com/seangreen2/slate_theme"><b>Slate theme</b></a> header with and without color.
 </p>

-#### This card will not work without installing:

-* [**Custom Header**](https://maykar.github.io/custom-header), by [**@maykar**](https://github.com/maykar)

 This makes the original Home Assistant header "compact" while also matching it with the background color.
 To add this card, click on the three dots on the top right, then go to `Configure UI` then `Raw config editor` and add the following to the top:

+**Required Custom Cards:**

+* [**Custom Header**](https://maykar.github.io/custom-header), by [**@maykar**](https://github.com/maykar)

 <details><summary><b>Show code</b></summary>